 Care Center I was introduced to the Reggio Emilia Approach.
-I was so excited to find this approach that embraced children as they did and understood their capabilities.
+I was so excited to find this approach that embraced children and understood their capabilities.
 I also enjoyed the camaraderie and collaboration involved in this approach-educators getting different perspectives from each other and working together towards a common goal.

 A couple of years later I discovered the Grant Park Cooperative Preschool and worked there for ten years.
-During this time I had the opportunity to take on many different leadership roles and attend three study tours in Reggio Emilia, Italy.
+During this time I had the opportunity to take on many different leadership roles and attend four tours in Reggio Emilia, Italy.